-In compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics, Sacramento State has made crime reporting statistics available online at www.csus.edu/police.
+In compliance with the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics, Sacramento State has made crime reporting statistics available online at the Sacramento State Police Department website www.csus.edu/police.
 Print copies are available by request from the Sacramento State Police Department.